VanAndelInstitute/lambdaR/README.md

 ## Additional Libraries

-We will add the aws.s3 library and its dependencies (unlike the botor package, aws.s3 does not rely on Python.
-The paws package is another good option.)
+We will add the aws.s3 library and its dependencies.
 However, to stay under size limits, we are going to want to install additional libraries under a separate directory.

 ```
 sudo -s